Chhekur/colon-ide/README.md

 ### macOS

-Download the latest [Colon release](https://github.com/Chhekur/colon-ide/releases/latest). `Colon.dmg` for mac.
+Download the latest [Colon release](https://github.com/Chhekur/colon-ide/releases/download/v1.2.0/Colon-1.2.0.dmg) for mac.

 Colon will automatically update when a new release is available.

 ### Windows

-Download the latest [Colon installer](https://github.com/Chhekur/colon-ide/releases/latest). `Colon-Setup.exe` for 32bit and 64bit as well.
+Download the latest [Colon installer](https://github.com/Chhekur/colon-ide/releases/download/v1.2.0/Colon-Setup-1.2.0.exe) for windows.

 Colon will automatically update when a new release is available.

 ### Linux

-Download the latest [Colon installer](https://github.com/Chhekur/colon-ide/releases/latest). `Colon-x86_64.AppImage` for 32bit and 64bit as well.
+Download the latest [Colon installer](https://github.com/Chhekur/colon-ide/releases/download/v1.2.0/Colon-1.2.0-x86_64.AppImage) for linux.

 ## License